John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

 The Observer 16 November 1895

-This incredible advertisement gives so much information about the family and one has to marvel at the itinerary town names where they are to tour.
-We can now see that Hettie has joined the Talented Family’s Northern Tour.
-For the very first time the entire family is now on the stage in New Zealand.
+This incredible advertisement gives so much information about the Fuller family and one has to marvel at the itinerary town names where they are to tour.
+We can now see that Hettie Fuller has joined the Talented Family’s Northern Tour.
+For the very first time the entire family, John Fuller Snr., Walter Fuller, Ben Fuller, Hettie Fuller, Lydia Fuller and John Fuller Jnr. are now on the stage in New Zealand.
 Also John is doing well enough to have employed E. Nordon as his Business Representative, he now has an agent who is looking out for opportunities for the family business.

 It must have been a very Happy Christmas in the Fuller household that year and I am sure they must have toasted their early success and wished each other more triumphs in the following year.
 John had made some interesting plans for the Fuller family entertainment business.